 Mrs. Turk’s formal education continued past high school as she engaged in text-rigorous seminary, Machon Raaya, and traversed independent learning for pleasure.
 Mrs. Turk received a B.A. from Touro College in Psychology and then completed 35 graduate credits in School Psychology at Brooklyn College where she received extensive training in assessment and diagnostics.
 Mrs. Turk also holds a master’s degree in Jewish Education & Jewish Special Education from Touro College.
 She will be the 11th Grade Mechanechet, as well as teaching 11th Grade Chumash; 11th Grade AP Psychology; 10th Grade Machshava; Choir Club; and will lead YSZ’s Learning Center.
 We proudly welcome her aboard!

-After a year of intensive study in Israel, Miss Yachnes earned a teaching certificate from the Bnos Sara Teachers Institute.
+Exuding positivity and enthusiasm, Mrs. Yachnes is excited to return to YSZ for the upcoming year as our 9th Grade Mechanechet, as well as teaching 9th Grade Chumash and Tefilah, 10th Grade Parsha, 11th Grade Hashkafa and Ketuvim, and 12th Grade Halacha.
+Mrs. Yachnes has taught in a number of cities, and gained experience in a large range of classrooms.
+After a year of intensive study in Israel, Mrs. Yachnes earned a teaching certificate from the Bnos Sara Teachers Institute.
 Upon her return to the US, she earned her Bachelor’s in Psychology from New York’s Excelsior College.
 She feels she can better understand her students and help them believe in themselves by enabling them to push past their limitations.
+As a direct descendant of R’ Yosef Karo, the Bet Yosef, Mrs. Yachnes feels the pride of teaching in a Sephardic school.